Raihan-28011/ncc/README.md

         - -- (same as prefix increment operator) (new)
         - -  (same as prefix increment operator)
         - +  (same as prefix increment operator)
-        - !  (defined for all type od data)
+        - !  (defined for all type of data)

 (``NOTE``: All binary operators expectes both operand to be of same type.
 Otherwise it is a runtime error)